Richmond Airport (Rhode Island)

 Richmond Airport (FAA LID: 08R) is a privately owned, public use airport in Washington County, Rhode Island, United States.
 It is located three nautical miles (6 km) west of the central business district of the village of West Kingston, Rhode Island, in the town of Richmond, Rhode Island.

 Facilities and aircraft

 Richmond Airport covers an area of 67 acres (27 ha) at an elevation of 130 feet (40 m) above mean sea level.
 It has one runway designated 11/29 with an asphalt surface measuring 2,129 by 30 feet (649 x 9 m).

-For the 12-month period ending August 30, 2012, the airport had 7,100 general aviation aircraft operations, an average of 19 per day.
-At that time there were 24 aircraft based at this airport: 71% single-engine and 29% ultralight.
+For the 12-month period ending March 27, 2020, the airport had 4,950 general aviation aircraft operations, an average of 95 per week.
+At that time there were 22 aircraft based at this airport: 15 single-engine and 7 ultralight.